directive0/picorderOS/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
 RaspberryPi OS now ships with a version of pip that requires you install new modules in a virtual environment so as not to trash system modules.

-A virtual
+There are directions below to do this, but in my experience running the apt-get command and then running the pip install command with spooky --break-system-packages command is fine (not officially recommended though).

 A fresh Raspberry Pi OS image can usually be initialized to work with picorderOS with the following installation commands: